 Our U.S. Iron Ore revenues primarily are derived from sales of iron ore pellets to the North American integrated steel industry, consisting of five major customers.
 Generally, we have multi-year supply agreements with our customers.
 Sales volume under these agreements largely is dependent on customer requirements, and in many cases, we are the sole supplier of iron ore to the customer.
 Historically, each agreement has contained a base price that is adjusted annually using one or more adjustment factors.
 Factors that could result in a price adjustment include international iron ore prices, measures of general industrial inflation and steel prices.
 Additionally, certain of our supply agreements have a provision that limits the amount of price increase or decrease in any given year.
 In 2010, the world's largest iron ore producers moved away from the annual international benchmark pricing mechanism referenced in certain of our customer supply agreements, resulting in a shift in the industry toward shorter-term pricing arrangements linked to the spot market.
-These changes caused us to assess the impact a change to the historical annual pricing mechanism would have on certain of our larger existing U.S. Iron Ore customer supply agreements, which determine the calculation for our customers' prices, with all of U.S. Iron Ore customer supply agreements, which determine the calculation for our customers' prices, with all of U.S. Iron Ore customers by the end of the 2012 contract year.
+These changes caused us to assess the impact a change to the historical annual pricing mechanism would have on certain of our larger existing U.S. Iron Ore customer supply agreements and resulted in modifications to certain of these agreements for the 2011 contract year.
+We reached final pricing settlements, which determine the calculation for our customers' prices, with all of U.S. Iron Ore customers by the end of the 2012 contract year.